-To best appreciate the playwright’s body of work and own life, watch August Wilson: The Ground on Which I Stand on THIRTEEN Passport, available to all members, or tune in on January 20, 2017 for the national rebroadcast on PBS.
+To best appreciate the playwright’s body of work and own life, watch August Wilson: The Ground on Which I Stand, or tune in on January 20, 2017 for the national rebroadcast on PBS.
 Film and theater luminaries including Viola Davis, Charles Dutton, Laurence Fishburne, James Earl Jones, Suzan-Lori Parks, Ruben Santiago-Hudson and Phylicia Rashad share their stories of the career- and life-changing experience of bringing Wilson’s rich theatrical voice to the stage.
 Wilson’s sister Freda Ellis, his widow and costume designer Constanza Romero, as well as friends, colleagues and scholars trace Wilson’s influences, creative evolution, triumphs, struggles and quest for cultural determinism before his untimely death from liver cancer.

 August Wilson: The Ground on Which I Stand premiered on American Masters on PBS in February 2015 to commemorate the 70th anniversary of Wilson’s birth, the 10th anniversary of his death and Black History Month.
 Unprecedented access to Wilson’s theatrical archives, rarely seen interviews and new dramatic readings bring to life his seminal 10-play cycle chronicling a century of African-American life.